qSckd/qSckd/README.md

 ## 👤 About Me

-Hi, I'm [Matthew P.](https://matthew.tf) a 16-year-old developer and configurator who loves building things and solving problems.
-I'm always exploring new stuff, working on creative projects, and helping others.
+Hi, I'm [Matthew P.](https://matthew.tf) a developer and configurator who loves building and fixing.
+I'm always exploring new things to-do, work on creative projects, and helping others.
 If you're looking for someone who knows about Coding or similar, DM Me.

 - 🔭 **What I'm Up To:** Building scalable backend systems, Discord bots, and automation tools.
 - 🌱 **Currently Learning:** Advanced Java, TypeScript, and cloud infrastructure.